 During these trials, grapes are being grown Organically without spraying of pesticides or fungicides (except for dormant organic spraying during the winter) to determine which cultivars do the best under these conditions.
 Most commercial grape growers have a sophisticated spraying program.
 If more disease-resistant varieties are used, money could be saved by less or no spraying.
 In addition, there are the added health benefits of a less toxic environment and product.

-Furthermore, demand for Organic grapes and wines made from Organic grapes is increasing as consumers become more aware of the adverse health effects of toxins and genetically mis-engineered crops (GMOs).
+Furthermore, demand for Organic grapes and wines made from Organic grapes is increasing as consumers become awake to the adverse health effects of toxins and genetically mis-engineered crops (GMOs).

 Grapevines will be evaluated for disease resistance, pest resistance, vigor, harvest date, taste, and productivity.
 However, the primary evaluation factors will be the production of healthy grapes and their taste.